 Few entities in the universe have perpetual growth.
 Ecology and economics are not immune to destruction and depression.
 The beauty of sustainable tourism and development is that humans make the choice to not plunge into a dystopian future and instead take logical and ethical steps to balance highs and lows in the future.

 In 2015 the blogosphere, including myself, and other media embraced the educational campaign of the United Nations International Year of Soil.
-Maybe in 2016 we didn’t fully appreciate the Year of Pulses, the legumes.
-However, 2017 is the Year of Sustainable Tourism and Development, and I can certainly participate on this topic throughout the year.
+Maybe in 2016, we didn’t fully appreciate the Year of Pulses, the legumes.
+However, 2017 is the Year of Sustainable Tourism and Development, and I can certainly participate in this topic throughout the year.